Trieste Italy - Dolce vita in Friuli

 Discover Trieste in Italy

-Trieste in Italy is well worth a visit.
-We're making a flying visit on the way back from our trip to Slovenia.
-Trieste is ideal for this, as the city is only a few kilometers across the border.
+Trieste in Italy is worth a visit.
+We make a flying visit on the return journey from our trip to Slovenia.
+Triest is very well suited for this, as the city is only a few kilometers across the border.
 Here you can find out what you should know for a flying visit to Trieste.

 I can hardly remember my first visit to Trieste Italy.
 At that time I was traveling with my parents and we ended up in Trieste more or less by chance on our way home from Slovenia.
 What I still remember well is that even then we had problems finding a parking space in the center of Trieste.
 Parking in Trieste has its pitfalls.
 Back then we had to walk for more than an hour to get to the center from our car.
 Not much has changed about that.
 This time we only had a few hours to explore the port of Trieste and the surrounding area.
 So I wanted to plan the whole thing a little better.